douglasrizzo/dodo_detector/README.rst

 OpenCV is a hard dependency and is installed via the PyPI ``opencv-python`` package.
 If you already have OpenCV installed (*e.g.* from source), edit *setup.py* and remove the hard dependency before installing.

-As for TensorFlow, one option is either install the specific TensorFlow version that is going to be used, or to create a virtualenv.
+As for TensorFlow, either install the specific TensorFlow version that is going to be used, or create a virtualenv to run this package along with your TensorFlow version of choice.
 Make sure to also have the Object Detection API installed.
 Only the API compatible with your TensorFlow and Python versions should be on your ``PYTHONPATH``.

 Usage
 -----